How do ISA millionaires invest – and could you become one by 2032?

 Where are ISA millionaires investing?

-The most popular investments with ISA millionaires in the first weeks of the new tax year were blue-chip companies, including a good mix of dividend stocks.
+The most popular investments with ISA millionaires in the first weeks of the 2025/26 tax year were blue-chip companies, including a good mix of dividend stocks.

 The average age of the club could partly explain this preference.
-Last year, HL reported that the average ISA millionaire was 74.
-Older investors often seek dividend income to support them in retirement.
+The average age of an ISA millionaire in 2024 was 74 (though the youngest was 28) and older investors often seek dividend income to support them in retirement, according to HL.

 ISA millionaires are also more likely to top up or buy active funds than non-millionaires, HL’s research found, with six of the 10 most popular funds being run by active managers.